Quantum Circuit Mutants: Empirical Analysis and Recommendations: Discussion and Recommendations

-\textbf{Evolution of the findings.} Given that quantum software engineering is in its preliminary stage, one could argue that the mutants used in this study are too circuit-specific to be used in the future.
-Our empirical evaluation focuses on studying the current state of quantum mutants and their characteristics.
-In the following years, more quantum gates and circuit-based approaches may arise, leading to the development of new quantum circuits.
-As a result, our empirical study needs to be re-executed and updated as the field evolves, resulting in new knowledge and insights about quantum mutation analysis.
+Given that quantum software engineering is in its preliminary stage, one could argue that the mutants used in this study are too circuit-specific to be used in the future.
+Our empirical evaluation aims to explore the present state of quantum mutants and their characteristics.
+As the field advances, new quantum gates and circuit-based methodologies are likely to emerge, creating more complex quantum circuits.
+This evolution will require revisiting and updating our study to incorporate advancements, thereby generating fresh insights into quantum mutation analysis.